 I have been pretty busy since my last post.
 I worked through some issues with my book, though the word count has not changed substantially.
 I made a new friend who got me hooked into the writing scene in Ottawa.
 I've been attending writers workshops and I am learning a lot about things beyond writing my novel.
 I went to a workshop on how to pitch my story to an agent.
 It was very informative.
 I learned that my book needs to be clarified some.
 For instance, I have always said I am writing a Social Science-Fiction novel.
 In actuality, I may be writing a New Adult Science-Fiction novel, which may fall under the Romance genre.
 So I have learned that New Adult is the age group of my audience, and I have also learned that there are a lot of keys to pitching.
 Some of the things I learned are common sense and others are interesting...
 1. You'll never get an agent or publisher interested by trying to shove your manuscript under a toilet stall.
 Totally makes sense.
 Why would anyo

 Welcome to Rae Roy's domain.
-Please enjoy your cyber stay, however brief it may turn out to be.
-There is much on offer here, but some is not for the faint of heart.
-My pen can be wicked.
-Consider yourself forewarned.
+Please enjoy your cyber stay.
+There is much on offer here, but some may be triggering to some.